ESPN NFL Analyst Ryan Clark Could Have Tragically Died From a 2007 Game Against the Broncos

 Clark survived and, while he didn’t play again in 2007, returned for the 2008 season.
 Although doctors later medically cleared him to play any future games in Denver, the Steelers held him out of those subsequent matchups.

-Clark also told SB Nation that he felt pain under his ribs when Washington played at Denver in 2005.
+Clark also told SB Nation he felt pain under his ribs when Washington played at Denver in 2005.
 A doctor told Clark he only had a bruised spleen.